Why Evangelical Community Churches Aren’t What They Appear To Be

 Matthew 12:50

-You belong to your father, the devil...
+You are of your father the devil…

 John 8:44

-From this it can be seen that nothing is lacking that man may be reformed if he wishes to be...
 It is the Lord’s will that there be reception on man’s part, and reception is possible only as man acts as of himself, though it is from the Lord.

 Apocalypse Explained #248 [3]

-Faith alone says: declare and be done.
+Faith alone says: “declare and be done.”

-The Lord says: love me, and keep my commandments.
+The Lord says: “love me, and keep my commandments.”

 Next